ithinkandicode/JYDGE-Enhanced-Mod/README.md

 - Rypid Plasma (Plasma SMG): Medals requirement: 30 > 60.
 - Ion Spread (Ion Shotgun): Medals requirement: 70 100.
 - Plysma Spread (Plasma Shotgun) has been removed, to make room for Laser Shotgun.
 It used to unlock at 60 medals.
+- There's a space for a weapon unlock at 70 medals, but unfortunately the game can only show up to 14 weapons, and we've already reached this limit.

 ## Specials